How Can I Tell If I am a Candidate for Dental Implants?

 The above questions are the three most important considerations when deciding if you can are a candidate for dental implants.
 Our experience tells us that most individuals are a candidate for dental implants, however each case may require different methods to achieve success.

 For example, Dr. Hendrickson has had patients told they cannot have implants because they do not possess enough bone.
 After bone grafting and time, those same patients have successfully had dental implants because of the bone growth Dr. Hendrickson could achieve.

 Dr. Hendrickson has had patients with medical conditions who thought that dental implants were impossible.
 After a consultation with Dr. Hendrickson, will explained that certain medical conditions require certain protocols in order to have dental implants.
 Just because you have a medical condition does not mean you are automatically not eligible for dental implants.
 Many people who thought they could not have dental implants end up quite satisfied and happy about their outcome!

 If your jaw is still growing you are not yet a candidate for dental implants.
 This is typically 18 and under for women and 21 and under for men.

-If you are expecting a child, waiting to get dental implants is standard protocol.
+Are you expecting a child?
+Waiting to get dental implants is standard protocol.

 If you have had therapies such as radiation of the neck or head, we would consult with your doctor.